scalable-matrix/H2Pack/README.md

 efficiently construct matrix representations for kernels from potential theory, i.e., Coulomb, Stokes, etc.

-* H2Pack requires less storage (for the same accuracy) than *analytic* methods such as the fast multipole method (FMM).
-H2Pack is faster than *algebraic* methods such as those that rely on rank-revealing matrix decompositions.
-This is due to the hybrid analytic-algebraic approach of the proxy point method.
+* H2Pack has faster matrix-vector multiplication than *analytic* approaches such as the fast multipole method (FMM).
+H2Pack also computes the hierarchical representation faster than *algebraic* approaches that rely on rank-revealing matrix decompositions.
+These improvements are due to the hybrid analytic-algebraic approach of the proxy point method.

 * H2Pack achieves high-performance on shared-memory multicore